riftrogue/toPhone/README.md

 for file in "$@"; do
     if [ -f "$file" ]; then
         mv "$file" /sdcard/termux/
-        echo "Moved $file to /sdcard/termux/"
+        echo "✅Moved $file to /sdcard/termux/"
     else
-        echo "Error: $file not found or is not a file." fi done
+        echo "❌Error: $file not found or is not a file." fi done
 ```